-Instead of creating an entry in the sudoers file, which must be done by root, any user can specify the setuid or setgid flag to be set for their own applications.
-These bits are indicated with an "s" instead of an "x" when viewing a file's attributes via
+Instead of creating an entry in the sudoers file, which must be done by root, any user can specify the setuid or setgid flag to be set for their own applications (i.e. Linux and Mac File and Directory Permissions Modification).
+The

 ls -l.
 The

 |M1028||Operating System Configuration||

 Applications with known vulnerabilities or known shell escapes should not have the setuid or setgid bits set to reduce potential damage if an application is compromised.
 Additionally, the number of programs with setuid or setgid bits set should be minimized across a system.

 Monitor for execution of utilities, like chmod, and their command-line arguments to look for setuid or setguid bits being set.